twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-14-giving%zh.rst

 | The result is attaining wealth and followers. (e.g., collective dāna, such as Kaṭhina robes ceremony.
 This kind of dāna was praised by the Buddha).
 |

-There are three important mental states which have to be developed for every donor’s connection with any dāna.
+There are three important mental states which have to be developed by every donor’s connection with any dāna.
 Before the offerings (preparation), one should have the gladdened mind (e.g., reflection on dāna as chances for doing goodness which the bodhisattas, noble people, sages and wise men were pursued) During the actual offerings, the mind should not be in restlessness but with mindfulness and pleasure.
-After the offerings, one also has to take pleasure and joy about by reflection or reviewing (because one has conquered greed and following let many of wise and noble beings) There were ten reflections taught by generosity or dāna which could lead to Samādhi.
-The donors also can easily develop joy and pleasure by contemplation on the results and benefits gain by the recipients (e.g., giving foods and drinks to starring people or refugees).
+After the offering, one also has to take pleasure and joy about by reflection or reviewing on the merit (because one has conquered greed by following the way of wise and noble beings) There were ten reflections taught by the Buddha in some suttas.
+One of them was cāgānussati—reflection on one’s generosity or dāna which could lead to Samādhi (e.g., AN.6.10 Mahānāmasuttaṃ).
+The donors also can easily develop joy and pleasure by contemplation on the results and benefits gain by the recipients (e.g., giving foods and drinks to starving people or refugees).

 Ledi Sayadaw wrote a booklet on dāna explained its meanings and results.
 This was called Dānādi Dīpanī with the mātikā (outline) of Dāna, its meanings and results.
 I will quote only some of them for general readers.